-- If you are disconnected during your exam, you must immediately contact ProctorU send an email to your professor - The exam must be taken within the scheduled test dates, regardless of any technical issues that may arise.
-This is the student's responsibility. - Late submissions will not be accepted. - My suggestion is to take the exam during the first days it is available (listed below) to avoid receiving a zero due to technical issues.
+- If you are disconnected during your exam, you must immediately send an e-mail to your professor. - The exam must be taken within the scheduled test dates, regardless of any technical issues that may arise.
+This is the student's responsibility. - Late submissions will not be accepted. - I suggest taking the exam during the first days it is available (listed below) to avoid receiving a zero due to technical issues.